mbaudin47/openturns/python/doc/theory/meta_modeling/functional_chaos.rst

 - the available constructions of the truncated multivariate orthogonal basis,

-- the computation of the coefficents.
+- the computation of the coefficients.

 Polynomial chaos expansion for independent variables